fukamachi/clack/README.markdown

 Now Clack Applications works on Hunchentoot and Apache, by using following handler.

-* clack.handler.hunchentoot
+* Clack.Handler.Hunchentoot
-* clack.handler.apache
+* Clack.Handler.Apache (not recommended because not tested well yet)

-If you hope them to run on other server (such as tpd2), you can write a handler for it easily.
+If you hope them to run on other server (such as teepeedee2), you can write a handler for it easily.

 ## Middleware